This service covers the Altrincham and Timperley areas of Trafford.

 Named Health Visitors for early years settings

 All school nursery classes, day nurseries and preschool playgroups have a named Health Visitor for support and childminders have access to their local Health Visiting Teams.
-Find out more about Named health visitors for early years settings.
+Contact locality team for more information.